 9. International transfers

-We do not currently transfer your personal data outside the European Economic Area (EEA).
+We do not currently transfer personal data relating to recruitment outside the United Kingdom and/or European Economic Area (EEA).
 Were we to do so, transfer would always be made subject to appropriate technical and legal measures.

 10. How long we retain and use personal data of job applicants